sivanWu0222/sivanWu0222/README.md

 # Hey, sivanWu0222 here! :wave:

-I'm Xiaowen Wu, a master student majoring in cloud native engineer :satellite: at Central China Normal University, Wuhan, China.
+I'm Xiaowen Wu, a master student majoring in computer vision :satellite: at Central China Normal University, Wuhan, China.

-- 🌱 I’m currently learning cloud native.
+- 🌱 I’m currently learning golang and cloud native.
+- To be a gopher Exp First.

 ---